ABOUT US CONTACT US DISCLAIMER HOME PAGE NEWS AND VIEWS SEARCH UNIVERSITY OF DIVERSITY

 consumers have little reason not to make their eyewear purchases online."

-'touch and feel' procedures such as reshaping the temple ends to make direct
+touch and feel procedures such as reshaping the temple ends to make direct and

-and full, caressing-without-pressing contact with the mastoid area behind the ears,
+fully touching-without-pressing contact with the mastoid complex behind the ears,

-of the single most important considerations for long term comfort and wearability."
+the single most important consideration for full-time comfort and wearability."

-"It is time for direct, touch-and-feel, Hands-on-the-Patient training to happen.
+"It is time for direct, touch and feel, handcrafted eyewear training to happen.

 It's done by one-on-one craftsmanship training.
 It cannot be learned virtually."

-"Consumers want and deserve competent, sustained service from skilled professionals."
+"Consumers deserve consistently competent service from skilled professionals."

 A consumer recently reported their experience whereby they were handed their new eyeglasses at a large retail optical store by a Dispenser (not an Optician) with some 20 years of experience, whereupon no adjustments to the frame were made and the Patient was forced to seek the appropriate service elsewhere.
-The Patient subsequently reported that she felt fortunate to find an Independent Optician having the skills to relieve her discomfort after spending a considerable amount of time searching.
-(Question: Is there a difference anymore between buying prescription eyewear in a brick-and-mortar store and buying online?)
+The Patient subsequently reported that she felt fortunate to find an Independent Optician like us, having the skills to relieve her discomfort, after spending a considerable amount of time searching.
+(Question: Is there a difference anymore between buying prescription eyewear in a brick-and-mortar store and buying online?
+See GlassesOnlineWarning.com.)

 Here's a recent e-mail from a long time Patient, now living out-of-state.